-Just take a quick look at all of the pills you now take daily in order to stay above ground.
+Just take a quick look at one or all of the pills you now take daily in order to stay above ground.
 Is it just me, or does it seem that the smaller the pill, the longer its name and the more powerful it is?

 Lately, the pollen count has been high in Lakeland, Florida, giving me a severe case of the “Sneezles”.
 I generally combat this by cutting a small 25mg Benadryl in half, which does the trick while enabling me to stay awake and still functioning successfully.
 And as if three syllables weren’t enough, the actual name for the product is Diphenhydramine.
 The other micro-pill I take is my water pill, a mere 12.5 mg, yet it’s powerful enough to pull me from a sound sleep several times throughout the night.
 When I order refills, I say “I need the tiny little water pill with the great big name”.
 They offer: “Hydrochlorothiazide?”
 “Yep, that sounds right,” I respond.

 Pay attention to which one you take…